 - Hair cuts: My husband and I cut each other’s hair.
 For my hair, we just watched a couple of YouTube videos.
 For his hair, we use clippers and this hair-cutting cloak we got (to help with easy cleaning).

 - Razors or shaving cream: I use my husband’s Philips electric shaver.
 I don’t use shaving cream.
 He’s had this shaver for over 15 years.

 If you’re looking for more inspiration on how to not buy things, here’s an extensive list of things I stopped buying to save money everyday.

 If you feel like you just can’t stop buying things because it’s become too much of a habit, here’s an article with advice on how to stop shopping.

 I’m a big fan of credit cards because of the credit card points.

-Some people need their credit cards taken away otherwise they’ll spend it on unnecessary items.
-With the ease of buying things immediately with credit cards, you can easily spend beyond your means.
+With the ease of using credit cards, you can easily buy unnecessary things and spend money beyond your means.

 You know yourself best.
 If you feel like you can’t control your spending habits, hide the credit cards and just use cash.